Nerdist: Nerdist Podcast

 The Nerdist Podcast, the flagship podcast of Nerdist Industries, is a weekly interview show launched February 8, 2010 "about what it really means to be a nerd" hosted by Web Soup and Talking Dead host Chris Hardwick, who is usually accompanied by Jonah Ray and Matt Mira.
 The audio podcasts are typically an hour in length and include conversations with notable comedians or entertainers, sometimes at their own home.
 Guests are varied, though typically relate to either stand-up comedy, nerd culture, or both, and have included CM Punk, Rob Zombie, Stan Lee, Ozzy Osbourne, Jeri Ryan, Drew Carey and several cast and crew of Community, Doctor Who, and Star Trek: The Next Generation.

 In late 2017, Hardwick's future with Nerdist Industries and parent company Legendary Entertainment became unclear.
 Although still technically CEO of Nerdist Industries, he considered his role to have become advisory, and no longer felt connected with the company.
 As his contract with Legendary approached its end with no discussion about renewing, Hardwick – who retains full rights to the podcast, including its catalog of back episodes – decided to move the podcast.
 Since he didn't have rights to use the Nerdist name on the podcast without heavy fees, and as part of a new venture, in February 2018 it was renamed to ID10T with Chris Hardwick.

-Nerdist Podcast Network
+Nerdist podcast network

 During 2011, Nerdist began releasing various other podcasts.
 As of June 2025 the full range includes: